-This toolkit on Matrimonial Real Property (MRP) was produced by the National Aboriginal Lands Managers Association (NALMA) and The Centre of Excellence for Matrimonial Real Property (COEMRP), for you, thanks to funding provided by Aboriginal Affairs and Northern Development Canada (AANDC) now known as Indigenous Affairs and Northern Development Canada (INAC).
-It was designed to be user-friendly.
+This Toolkit was produced by the National Aboriginal Lands Managers Association (NALMA), thanks to funding provided by Indigenous Services Canada (ISC).
 We hope you find the material easy to access, useful, and presented in an engaging fashion.

-NALMA invites your suggestions for any improvements, corrections, and clarifications of the material presented herein.
-We hope you find this toolkit helpful and we wish you every success in your initiatives.
+NALMA invites your suggestions for any improvements, corrections, and clarifications of the content of the Toolkit.
+We wish you every success in your initiatives.

-National Aboriginal Lands Managers Association 1024 Mississauga Street Lake Ontario K0L 1R0 Tel: 1-705-657-7660
+National Aboriginal Lands Managers Association 1024 Mississauga Street Curve Lake, Ontario KOL 1RO nalma.ca

+Tel: 1-705-657-7660